Kyoto Prefecture

 The Myth of Wakeikazuchi

 One day, Wakeikazuchi’s father asked him for a cup of sake.
-Since his father had always been suspicious of the boy’s parentage he asked Wakeikazuchi, “Point to where you real father lives.”
+Since his father had always been suspicious of the boy’s parentage, he asked Wakeikazuchi, “Point to where your real father lives.”
 The boy then pointed to Mt.
 Koyama and flew into the sky, never to return.
 From that day forward, everybody knew his true father must be a god.

-koyama mountain in background near parking lot of kamogami shrine
+Mt. koyama in background near parking lot of Kamigamo shrine

-Koyama (under yellow arrow… it is pretty small)
+Koyama (under the yellow arrow… it is pretty small)

 Shrine Grounds